 Feeling rather like a coma patient waking for the first time, I sit up.
 My eyes burn.
 No contacts today, that’s for sure.
 Even though I’ve been at this early morning stuff for five-plus months, that wake up call doesn’t get any easier.

 I’m fresh out of college and I’ve got my first real job in the industry I went to school for.
-During college, I’d spent some time as a professional unpaid intern, and it seemed that efforts have finally paid off.
+During college, I’d spent some time as a professional unpaid intern or spend most of my time doing college essay writing services to earn some money, and it seemed that efforts have finally paid off.
 I’m a Production Assistant on the morning newscast at a local station.
 It’s a pretty big station.
 It’s in the fourth-largest television market in the country, actually.
 And I love my job – most of the time.

 For those of you who don’t know, a Production Assistant (commonly called a PA) is sort of like the glorified servant of the business.
 If you want to work in TV or film, chances are very good that you’ll start as a PA.
 It’s half a step up from an intern – you’re getting paid, but you’re also getting copies and sometimes coffee or diet Cokes.

 The good news: it’s a great way to learn the ins and outs of the business.
 You’ll get to meet lots of people, see lots of things, and learn plenty.
 The bad news: you have as much power as a Moped.
 But it’s an easy way to get rich quick.
 And that, my friends, is called sarcasm.